 Definition

-The indicator is calculated on the basis of the Federal Statistical Office’s (FSO) “Health care costs and financing statistics”, analysing monetary flows in the area of “prevention”.
+The expenditure on PHP by financing scheme was calculated on the basis of the Federal Statistical Office’s (FSO) “Health care costs and financing statistics”.
 The statistics present a synthesis of all available figures for an estimation of the monetary flows associated with the production, consumption and financing of goods and services of the Swiss health system during one year.
 The expenditure includes both material and personnel costs.
-The data are updated annually.
+For this indicator, the monetary flows of the various "Prevention" areas listed below are analysed (cf. "Expenditure on PHP by service") Unlike the FSO statistics, this indicator does not take into account the subcategory "tests":

 References